CarlosGallardo97/Practicas_C/README.md

-Code of practiceS in C language
+Code of practices in C language